3rd/image.nvim/README.md

 - [@jstkdng](https://github.com/jstkdng) for [ueberzugpp](https://github.com/jstkdng/ueberzugpp) - the revived version of ueberzug.

 ### The story behind
-About few years ago, I took a trip to Emacs land for a few months, to learn Elisp and also research what Org mode is, how it works, and look for features of interest for my workflow.
+Some years ago, I took a trip to Emacs land for a few months to learn Elisp and also research what Org-mode is, how it works, and look for features of interest for my workflow.
 I already had my own document syntax, albeit a very simple one, hacked together with Vimscript and a lot of Regex, and I was looking for ideas to improve it and build features on top of it.

-I kept working on my [syntax](https://github.com/3rd/syslang) over the years, rewrote it many times, and today it's a proper Tree-sitter grammar, that I use for pretty much all my needs, from second-braining to managing my tasks and time.
+I kept working on my [syntax](https://github.com/3rd/syslang) over the years, rewrote it many times, and today it's a proper Tree-sitter grammar, that I use for all my needs, from second braining to managing my tasks and time.
 It's helped me control my ADHD and be productive long before I was diagnosed, and it's still helping me be so much better than I'd be without it today.

-One thing Emacs and Org mode had that I really liked was the ability to embed images in the document.
+One thing Emacs and Org-mode had that I liked was the ability to embed images in the document.
 Of course, we don't *"need"* it, but...
 I really wanted to have images in my documents.

-About 3 years ago I made my [first attempt](https://github.com/3rd/vimage.nvim/tree/master) at solving this problem, but didn't get very far.
+About 3 years ago, I made my [first attempt](https://github.com/3rd/vimage.nvim/tree/master) at solving this problem but didn't get far.
-\
-If you're having similar interests, you might have seem the [vimage.nvim demo video](https://www.youtube.com/watch?v=cnt9mPOjrLg) on YouTube.
+If you have similar interests, you might have seen the [vimage.nvim demo video](https://www.youtube.com/watch?v=cnt9mPOjrLg) on YouTube.

-\
-It was using [ueberzug](https://github.com/seebye/ueberzug), which is now dead, it was buggy, and didn't handle things like window-relative positioning, attaching images to windows and buffers, folds, etc.
+It was using [ueberzug](https://github.com/seebye/ueberzug), which is now dead.
+It was buggy and didn't handle things like window-relative positioning, attaching images to windows and buffers, folds, etc.

-\
-Kitty's graphics protocol was a thing, but it didn't work with Tmux, which I'll probably either use forever or replace it with something of my own.
+Kitty's graphics protocol was a thing, but it didn't work with Tmux, which I'll probably use forever or replace it with something of my own.

-Now, things have changed, and I'm happy to anounce that rendering images using [Kitty's graphics protocol](https://sw.kovidgoyal.net/kitty/graphics-protocol.html) from Neovim inside Tmux is working, and it's working pretty well!
+Now, things have changed, and I'm happy to announce that rendering images using [Kitty's graphics protocol](https://sw.kovidgoyal.net/kitty/graphics-protocol.html) from Neovim inside Tmux is working, and it's working pretty well!

-My plan for this plugin is to support multiple backends, and provide a few core integrations, and an easy to use API for other plugin authors to build on top of.
-There is a lot of logic that deals with positioning, cropping, bounds, folds, extmarks, etc, that is painful to write, and it's unrealistic to write it from scratch for every plugin that wants to use images.
+My plan for this plugin is to support multiple backends, provide a few core integrations, and an easy-to-use API for other plugin authors to build on top of.
+There is a lot of logic that deals with positioning, cropping, bounds, folds, extmarks, etc. that is painful and unrealistic to write from scratch for every plugin that wants to use images.